 How much does it cost to post a job on LinkedIn?

-Since LinkedIn is a directory of professionals organized by industry, company, location, designation and a number of other categories, it becomes easier to reach out and connect with passive candidates.
-LinkedIn is arguably still the best resource to source and recruit passive candidates.
-However, you can also post a job on LinkedIn.
+Since LinkedIn is a directory of professionals organized by industry, company, location, designation, and a number of other categories, it becomes easier to reach out and connect with passive candidates.
+LinkedIn is arguably still the best resource to source and recruits passive candidates.
+However, you can only post one job on LinkedIn for free.
+To post more jobs you will have to opt for paid modes like PPC or job slots.
 This might be an expensive deal as job adverts are charged on the basis of location.
 The cost is calculated on the number of clicks generated on the job advert.
-If your posting has possibilities of attracting more clicks, the algorithm will automatically stretch your daily budget by 30%.
+If your posting has the possibility of attracting more clicks, the algorithm will automatically stretch your daily budget by 30%.

-Recruiterflow is a limited listing partner of Linkedin which allows our customers to post your jobs to Linkedin for free.
-These LinkedIn job postings will be shown to all the candidates searching for jobs and will also be posted under Jobs section on your company’s LinkedIn profile page.
+Recruiterflow is a limited listing partner of Linkedin which allows our customers to post their jobs on Linkedin for free.
+These LinkedIn job postings will be shown to all the candidates searching for jobs and will also be posted under the Jobs section on your company’s LinkedIn profile page.

 How to get started?

 Register on Recruiterflow, Go to ‘Settings’, further to ‘General Settings and enter your Linkedin Company ID.
 (The last digits after the URL- https://www.linkedin.com/company/******).
-Alternatively, you can also search the company here on- https://developer.linkedin.com/plugins/company-profile.
+Alternatively, you can also search for the company here.

 How to Post a Job on LinkedIn using Recruiterflow?

-What’s the difference between limited posting and PPC posting of LinkedIn?
+What’s the difference between limited posting and PPC posting on LinkedIn?